-Lawler, a Democrat, was the representative for Illinois's 2nd congressional district from 1889 to 1891.
+Lawler was the representative for Illinois’s 2nd congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Lawler missed 515 of 1,213 roll call votes, which is 42.5%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1889-Feb 1890||80||44||55.0%||85th|

 The information on this page is originally sourced from a variety of materials, including: